Reading Time: 8 minutes

 30 Veteran and Military Addiction & Mental Health Support Resources

 In the process of defending our nation’s liberty, many service members experience extreme stress and trauma.
-When those emotional stressors are combined with the unique pressures Veterans face, coping can become extremely difficult.
-Drug and alcohol abuse is a concern among veterans – particularly abuse of alcohol and opioids.
+When those emotional stressors are combined with the unique pressures Veterans face, coping often becomes extremely difficult.
+Drug and alcohol abuse are major concerns among Veterans, particularly that of opioids.
 Thankfully, supportive resources for addiction and mental health are readily available to help members of this community thrive in recovery.

 Veteran Addiction Statistics

-More than 10% of U.S. Veterans have been diagnosed with a substance use disorder (SUD).
-And while that may seem like a small percentage, it’s important to take into consideration that we currently have 17.4 million Veterans in the U.S. After doing the math, the totality of the problem comes into focus: more than 1.7 million military Veterans are currently struggling with substance abuse.
+14% of U.S. Veterans were diagnosed with a substance use disorder (SUD) in 2023.
+While that may seem like a small percentage, after doing the math, the totality of the problem comes into focus: more than 2.8 million Veterans are currently struggling with substance abuse.

 But that’s not the only concerning statistic…

-Additional research reveals that over 40% of U.S. Veterans will suffer from alcohol use disorder at some point in their lives.
-Data also shows that alcohol and prescription drug abuse are more prevalent among members of the armed forces than the rest of society – and those numbers are climbing.
-For example, 10% of military members misuse prescription medication, compared to just 1.8% of the general population.
+Additional research reveals that over 40% of U.S. Veterans suffer from alcohol use disorder at some point in their lives.
+Data also shows that alcohol and prescription drug abuse are more prevalent among members of the armed forces than the rest of society, and those numbers are climbing.
+For example, 11% of military Vets misuse prescription medication, compared to just 8.6% of the general population.

 The U.S. Department of Veterans Affairs reports: